stosh689/stosh689/README.md

 1:14:25
 please join me in thanking all [Applause]

+# Key points
+key_points = ["combating weapons of mass destruction and terror threats",
+              "expansion of the arsenal of weapons capable of inflicting mass destruction and terror", "deterring and protecting against these types of attacks", "current and potential future threats",
+              "expertise and experience of panelists in dealing with nuclear, chemical, and biological threats", "use of the D60 app for submitting questions during Q&A portion of session"]

+# Key words
+key_words = ["weapons of mass destruction", "terror threats", "chemical and biological warfare",
+             "deterrence", "protection", "current threats", "future threats",
+             "nuclear", "chemical", "biological", "D60 app", "Q&A", "panelists"]

+# Capabilities
+capabilities = ["remove weapons-grade uranium from Kazakhstan and Georgia",
+                "destroy Libyan and Syrian chemical weapons arsenals", "strengthen global health security"]

+# Adversaries
+adversaries = ["nine countries believed to possess nuclear weapons",
+               "Russia", "China", "Pakistan", "India", "North Korea", "Iran"]

+# Future of terrorism
+future_of_terrorism = "It is not clear from the provided transcript what the focus of the session will be

 <!---
 stosh689/stosh689 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.